top of page

 10.45 Morning Refreshments & Networking

-11.15 Achieving a Place-Based Approach to Site Restoration and Development to Achieve Climate and Social Goals
+11.15 Achieving a Place-Based Approach to Site Restoration and Development to Accomplish Climate and Social Goals

 Site restoration is not just about “cleaning-up” a contaminated site.
 Achieving purpose-driven development with a holistic approach that integrates social value and biodiversity as economic drivers and increases the value of a site as an asset for all involved, can help develop smaller or more challenging sites, support multiple community and sustainability goals and influence longer-term change.